-If you’re using mailfloss for AWeber email verification, you have four options at your disposal.
+If you’re using mailfloss for AWeber email verification, you have five options at your disposal.

-Here’s a screenshot of the four options you have with AWeber email validation:
+Here’s a screenshot of the five options you have with AWeber email validation:

 The first option “Manually decide action on bad emails” will display emails deemed invalid so you can decide an action on them, like so: